stat545ubc-2023/mda-almita/mini-project-1.md

 Subs and bundles are collections and it might duplicate data (if a game or app is in a bundle then its features like genre and tags will be repeated).
-What I’m interested in is “app” so let’s filter the data set to only include apps, and count many there are.
+What I’m interested in is “app” so let’s filter the data set to only include apps, and count how many there are.

 ``` r
 steam_games %>%